arora767287/spacelab/README.md

 # spacelab

+A lot of the code was inherited from experiments from previous years (thanks Alan Chang).
 Most of the edited code is in slot 2.
-Thanks to Alan Chang for his advice.